Archiv8/remark-preset-lint-recommended/README.md

   <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />Documentation for this project is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

-  Any original software produced for [Archiv8](https://archiv8.github.io/) and quoted within the documentation is released under the MIT License.
+  Any original software produced for [Archiv8](https://archiv8.github.io/) and / or quoted within the documentation is released under the MIT License.

-  The license for upstream software remains as designated by its creator and contributors.
+  The license for upstream software, including the Arch Linux packaging tools used in the creation of this package, remains as designated by its creator and contributors.

-  (c) Documentation, 2017 - 2020 Ross Clark and [Archiv8 Contributors](https://github.com/Archiv8/nodejs-remark-lint-list-item-indent/people)
+  (c) Documentation and Code, 2017 - 2020 Ross Clark and [Archiv8 Contributors](https://github.com/Archiv8/nodejs-remark-preset-lint-recommended/people)

   ---